Destination

 The drive to Tawang from Guwahati is eight hours of mountain road through pine forests, cloud cover, and sudden views that make you understand why the Northeast felt unknowable to the rest of India for so long.
 The Sela Pass in winter is often snow-covered.
 In spring, rhododendrons bloom in colours you didn't know rhododendrons could be.

-We handle the Inner Line Permit — mandatory for all visitors to Arunachal Pradesh — as part of the journey.
+We handle the Inner Line Permit, mandatory for all visitors to Arunachal Pradesh, as part of the journey.
 You submit documents; we do the rest.
-What awaits on the other side of the permit is one of the last genuinely frontier experiences in India.
+What awaits on the other side of the permit is a state where roads reached some valleys only in the 1960s, and where the past is not preserved but simply present.

 Highlights